TendaiPhikiso/PortfolioDesign/README.md

 ## Summary
 This was my first web design project I undertook (For Fun).
 ### Disclaimer:
-The Web design was created without any layout plan, typograpgy etc. I just wanted to have a go and experiment with designing sites using figma.
+The Web design was created without any layout plan, typography etc. I just wanted to have a go and experiment with designing sites using figma.
 There is a lot of room for imporvement.

 ## Design Versions